-The Jefferson County MABAS Division 118 is a part of the Wisconsin MABAS System.
-The state is broken into six regions with Jefferson County falling into the South East Region along with the following counties.
+The Jefferson County MABAS Division 118 is a part of the Wisconsin MABAS Box Alarm System.
+The state is broken into six regions with Jefferson County in the South East Region.

 Rock County, WI MABAS Division 104 Cards